akondur/collect_data_k8s/README.md

 A repository which helps provide a script to collect data from a K8S cluster which runs the Splunk Operator for K8S.
 It involves collecting data via kubectl commands, splunk data via diag etc..

+NOTE of caution, the script:
+- Collects extensive data on your K8S cluster.
+If there is any data you'd like to keep private please avoid using the script(modify it as per your needs)
+- Generates splunk diag on all of your Splunk Instances running inside of Splunk Enterprise CR pods deployed by the operator.

+If any of the above is not desired, please resort to collecting data manually.

 Requirements to run the script:

 - Kubeconfig context set to the cluster running the Splunk Operator for Kubernetes